hanaaden/FictionalJavascript/Day-5/README.md

 # Day-5
+# DOM
+THERE IS ONE FUNCTIONALITY THAT JAVASCRIPT HAS AND IT IS A DOM document object model is programming inerface for HTML and XML documents it respresent the steucture f document as tree of object which each object represent a part of docsucha s element attribute or text node

+DOM allows to manipulate and access the element we have 4 main approaches to choosing component
+- getElementById
+- getElementByTagName
+- getElementByClassName
+- querySelector
+- querySelectorAll

+**getElementById** is function using the elements id to access HTML **getElementByClassName** this function returns a collection of all documents components that belong to given class

 ### document.getElementById()
 is a method used to access an HTML element by its unique id attribute.
 Purpose: It retrieves the element with the specified id.